 Unauthorized personnel in restricted areas

-Loitering and suspicious behavior patterns
+Loitering and suspicious activity

 Cloud-based monitoring platforms

-Mobile and drone surveillance
+Mobile and drone monitoring

 Construction sites change daily, requiring security systems that adapt just as quickly.
-Mobile surveillance units equipped with cameras, sensors, and communication equipment deploy wherever needed.
+Mobile monitoring units equipped with cameras, sensors, and communication equipment deploy wherever needed.
 As work progresses to new areas, security coverage follows without infrastructure investments.
 Solar power and cellular connectivity allow placement anywhere on site.

 Developing a scalable security strategy